-24 Tools for Professional Hardwood Flooring Installation
+24 Tools For Hardwood Flooring Installation

 As with any trade, hardwood flooring professionals need an assortment of tools to install a floor properly, safely, and in a timely manner.
 The choice of which tools to have on hand, however, can be daunting.

-While the number of tools is considerable (more than 50, according to the National Wood Flooring Association), here’s a list of 24 essential tools every flooring contractor should have on hand when installing a hardwood floor.
+While the number of tools is considerable (more than 50, according to the National Wood Flooring Association), here’s a list of 24 essential hardwood floor installation tools every flooring contractor should have on hand when installing a hardwood floor.
 Although some of these tools are also used during sanding and finishing, our emphasis is on installation.

 Safety First: Protect Yourself